-Actuarial Cost Method Entry age normal cost method.
-Amortization Method Approximate level percent of payroll based on 4.5% annual increases; except level dollar for Early Retirement Incentives ERI liability for certain units.
-Remaining Amortization Period As of July 1, 2008, schedules as selected by units for 2002 ERI liability, schedules as selected by unit for 2003 ERI liability and 20 years for the remaining unfunded liability.
-Asset Valuation Method A preliminary actuarial value is first determined by taking the actuarial value of assets at the beginning of the year and adding assumed investment earnings (at the assumed actuarial rate of return) and the net new money during the year (contributions less benefit payments and administrative expenses).
-Twenty percent of the difference between the market value of assets and the preliminary actuarial value is added to the preliminary actuarial value.
-In order that the actuarial value not differ too significantly from the market value of assets, the final actuarial value of assets.
+Valuation Date January 1, 2011 Actuarial Cost Method Entry age normal cost method.
+Amortization Method Level dollar for the ERI liability for most units, 4.5% increases for ERI liability for other units, increasing amortization for the remaining unfunded liability.
+Increase in total appropriation not to exceed 8%.
+Remaining Amortization Period As of July 1, 2011, schedules as selected by units for 2002 ERI liability, schedules as selected by unit for 2003 ERI liability and 24 years for the remaining unfunded liability.
+Asset Valuation Method Sum of actuarial value at the beginning of the year and increase in cost value during the year excluding realized appreciation or losses plus 20 percent of market value at end of year (as reported in the Annual Statement) in excess of that preliminary value, adjusted to be within 20% of their market value.
+Actuarial Assumptions: to be writini 20% of their market value.
+Investment Rate of Return 8.25% (previously 8.50%) Projected Salary Increases 5.00% Cost of Living Adjustments 3.00% of the first \$12,000 of retirement income Plan Membership: Retired Participants and Beneficiaries Receiving Benefits Inactive Participants Entitled to a Return 1,624

-Actuarial Assumptions:

-Investment Rate of Return 8.50%

-Projected Salary Increases 5.00%

-Cost of Living Adjustments 3.00% of the first \$12,000 of retirement income

-Plan Membership:

-Retired Participants and Beneficiaries Receiving Benefits 1,568 Inactive Participants Entitled to a Return of their Employee Contributions 880 Invested Participants with a Vested Right to a Deferred or Immediate Benefit 65 Active Participants 3,139 Total 5,652
+Receiving Denemas 1,021

+Inactive Participants Entitled to a Return

+of their Employee Contributions 844

+Invested Participants with a Vested Right

+to a Deferred or Immediate Benefit 70

+Active Participants 3,013

+Total 5,551